Daikatana: Plot

-In feudal Japan, two rival clans, the Ebihara and the Mishima, are at war.
-The Mishima go to the swordmaster Usagi Miyamoto to craft a weapon to end the conflict: the Daikatana.
-However, Usagi realizes the Mishimas' dark desires and gives the Daikatana to the Ebihara; Inshiro Ebihara throws the sword into a volcano at the end of the war.
+In feudal Japan, two rival clans, Ebihara and Mishima, are at war.
+Mishima goes to swordmaster Usagi Miyamoto to craft a weapon to end the conflict: the Daikatana.
+However, Usagi realizes Mishima's dark desires and gives the Daikatana to Ebihara; Inshiro Ebihara throws the sword into a volcano at the end of the war.

 In 2455 AD, swordmaster Hiro Miyamoto is visited by a man named Dr. Toshiro Ebihara, a descendant of Inshiro who is suffering from a plague and about to die.
 Toshiro tells Hiro that Kage Mishima, the ruler of the planet, took over the world by stealing the Daikatana and using it to alter history.
-He stole the cure to a viral plague in 2030 and uses the cure to control the world's population.
-Mikiko Ebihara, Toshiro's daughter, has been captured when trying to steal back the Daikatana, and Hiro must rescue her and fix history.
+In 2030, he stole the cure to a viral plague and uses the cure to control the world's population.
+Mikiko Ebihara (Toshiro's daughter) has been captured while trying to steal back the Daikatana, and Hiro must rescue her and fix history.

-Hiro storms the Mishima's headquarters where he rescues Mikiko as well as Superfly Johnson, the Mishima's head of security who rebelled when he grew sick of the Mishima's brutal totalitarian practices.
+Hiro storms Mishima's headquarters where he rescues Mikiko as well as Superfly Johnson (Mishima's head of security) who rebelled when he grew sick of Mishima's brutal totalitarian practices.
 Mikiko and Superfly join Hiro in his quest and steal the Daikatana.
 Mishima encounters the trio as they steal the sword, wielding a second Daikatana.
 Mishima sends the trio back in time to Ancient Greece.
 Hiro and Mikiko defeat Medusa, recharging the Daikatana as it absorbs Medusa's power.
-The three time jump once more, only to encounter the Mishima again and be sent through time to the Dark Ages, stranded as the Daikatana has run out of energy.
+The three time jump once more, only to encounter Mishima again and be sent through time to the Dark Ages, stranded as the Daikatana has run out of energy.